 Equations

 Math equations must be accessible to everyone.
-In order for a screen reader to properly read math, it needs to be rendered on the webpage using MathML or LaTeX code rather than images.
+For a screen reader to properly read math, it needs to be rendered on the webpage using MathML or LaTeX code rather than images.

-Talk to your Learning Designer to decide the best way for you to add equations to your course.
+Talk to your Learning Designer to decide the best way to add equations to your course.

 Syllabus Statement